jarmokivekas/tuamk-thesis/doc/overview.md

 protected from interference. \cite{lsa}

 Availability information and spectrum access policies are held centrally in an LSA repository.
-An LSA controller communicates with the LSA repository
+Spectrum monitoring is a key component for implementing a system such as LSA.

 ## Spectrum Sensing Methods